apache/tvm-site/_posts/2020-05-06-bring-your-own-datatypes.md

 ![A lowering function lowering an add over `bfloat`s to a library call over `uint16_t`s](/images/bring-your-own-datatypes/lowering.png){: width="50%"}
 {:center}
 <center>
 Figure 1: The expected result of a user's registered lowering function.
-A lowering function should convert a program in TVM's IR using custom datatypes (in this case `bfloat`) to a program in TVM's IR which native TVM can understand and compile (in this case, a call to an external library, taking two `uint16_t`s).
+A lowering function should convert a program using custom datatypes to a program which native TVM can understand and compile (in this case, a call to an external library, taking two <tt>uint16_t</tt>s).
 </center> <p></p>

 Figure 1 shows a common pattern.